Several factors can contribute to non-adherence of long-term treatment

 Behavioral experiments can enhance the likelihood that patients will try a particular medication.
 For example, the patient may take a medication for the first time and spend the day in your waiting room when concerned about possible adverse effects of the drug.

 Cognitive techniques are helpful when the patient’s thoughts about medication are a barrier to adherence.
 CBT interventions can be quite effective in developing alternative ideas about medication.
 A patient can use a decision matrix to list the pros and cons about a medication.
-This may be useful when the patient is unsure about pharmacotherapy.
-Evaluating negative thoughts about medications, psychiatric illnesses, or physicians may facilitate the willingness to take medication, or to take it more regularly.
+This may be useful when the patient is unsure about pharmacotherapy and Psychiatric drugs.
+Evaluating negative thoughts about medications, psychiatric drugs illnesses, or physicians may facilitate the willingness to take medication, or to take it more regularly.